 Glenn Matlin

-I’m a PhD CS researcher at Georgia Tech advised by Mark Riedl (Associate Director, ML Center) and co-advised by Sudheer Chava (Chair, Finance).
-I study how to make language-model systems reliable for socio-technical decision-making in high-stakes domains.
+I’m a PhD CS researcher at Georgia Tech advised by Mark Riedl (Director, ML Center) and co-advised by Sudheer Chava (Chair, Finance).
+I study how AI systems learn about humans from our data, how they generalize from patterns, and how to use those findings to improve capabilities and safety.

 My dissertation, RAPID-AI, integrates grounded evaluation, curation-to-SFT-to-RL training, and assurance/interpretability to improve reasoning, analysis, and planning with humans in the loop.

-My work has appeared in ACL, COLM, and NeurIPS and has been supported in part by DARPA, Together AI, and collaborators in open-source ecosystems.
+My work has appeared in ACL, COLM, EMNLP, AAAI, and NeurIPS and has been supported in part by DARPA, Equifax, Together AI, and collaborators in open-source ecosystems.

 Research Focus: RAPID-AI